Bulk Loading from Microsoft Azure Using COPY¶

-As illustrated in the diagram above, loading data from an Azure container is performed in two, separate steps:
+As illustrated in the diagram below, loading data from an Azure container is performed in two steps:

-This step requires a running virtual warehouse that is also the current (i.e. in use) warehouse for the session.
+Regardless of the method you use, this step requires a running, current virtual warehouse for the session.
 The warehouse provides the compute resources to perform the actual insertion of rows into the table.

 The instructions in this set of topics assume you have read Preparing to Load Data and have created a named file format, if desired.